Motives and Reasons

 Gods give to many great prosperity, / Not out of good will towards them, but to make / Their ruin more conspicuous.
 (Rhet., II, 23, 19; XX p.
 371)

-The topic operates a dramatic negative reinterpretation of an act which was assessed positively.
+The topos operates a dramatic negative reinterpretation of an act that was evaluated positively.

-She seduced not by love but by hatred / greed / to make him suffer by leaving him later
+He seduced her not out of love but out of hate / greed / to make him suffer by leaving him later

-This is the principle of the “Dinner Game”, “they invited me not as a friend, but to make fun of me”.
-This technique for narrowing the cognitive and affective discrepancy, particularly effective for destroying a sense of gratitude, S. Emotion.
+This is the principle of the “dinner game”, “they invited me not as a friend, but to make fun of me”.
+This technique for narrowing the cognitive and affective discrepancy, particularly effective for destroying a sense of gratitude, see emotion.